 Link to a slideshow with a new acoustic recording:

-Links to more stories about this song: EVERY SEASON
+Links to lyrics, stories, recordings and performances for this song: EVERY SEASON

 It is Memorial Day weekend.
 For me, it is definitely a time of memorializing; two days ago was the fourth anniversary of my father’s death and today is Jason’s birthday.